School of Rock (musical): Act II

 Dewey arrives home just as Patty and Ned are going through the mail.
 Prompted by the discovery of Dewey's paycheck made out to Ned, Dewey explains his impersonation idea.
 Ned goes into a panic attack, but Dewey manages to calm him down and make him promise not to tell Patty.
 The next day, the students go to rehearse their song, but then Zack reveals that he wrote his own song for the band in his free time.
 Dewey is floored by Zack's talent, and has Zack teach the song to the rest of the band ("School of Rock (Band Practice)").
 However, in the middle of the practice, Rosalie unwittingly brings the students' parents into the classroom, and they are appalled by what is going on.
 Focusing on the talent of each child, Dewey slowly convinces the parents to see the band in a positive light until Patty and Ned burst in.
-Having extracted the information from Ned, Patty reveals that Dewey is not Ned Schneebly and sends the parents into a rage.
-In the commotion, Dewey and the children escape going to the Battle of the Bands ("Dewey's Confession").
+Having extracted the information from Ned, Patty reveals that Dewey is not Ned Schneebly and sends the parents into a rage, and Dewey and the children escape in the commotion ("Dewey's Confession").

 As Rosalie paces nervously in the halls, she finds Mason and reminds him that Dewey isn't who the students think he is.
 Mason counters that he is a role-model regardless of his name.
 Touched by this, Rosalie misleads the parents to buy the children more time.
 The children use this time to reinvigorate Dewey who has given up on his dream and returned to his room.
 Led by Tomika, they all explain how much they need him ("If Only You Would Listen (Reprise)").
-Patty makes one last attempt to stop them but Ned finally stands up to her and accompanies them to the Battle.
+Discovering that they stole the bus to head to the Battle, Dewey's dream is reignited ("Stick it to the Man (Reprise)").
+Patty makes one last attempt to stop them, but Ned finally stands up to her and accompanies them to the Battle.
 The band arrives just as No Vacancy is finishing up their performance ("I'm Too Hot for You (Reprise)").
 Dewey decides that they should play Zack's song and accepts new costumes from Billy.
 The parents arrive but are not allowed backstage by the security guards.
-As the students go to perform, Zack's father begins shouting at his son, telling him that School of Rock is ridiculous and stupid.
-Finally having enough, Zack stands up to his father and tells him that the band means more to him than he does, and then Zack goes to play.
+As the students go to perform, Zack's father begins shouting at his son not to go onstage, telling him that School of Rock is ridiculous and stupid.
+Finally having enough, Zack stands up to his father and tells him that the band means more to him than he does, and then goes to play with the band.